 Because most of the atmosphere that scatters the light of the daytime sky is also above the duct, it too is hidden by Wegener's blank strip.
 Consequently, the strip usually looks dark at sunset, and is often mistaken for a cloud or fog-bank by observers.

 Pekka's blank-strip sunset appears on his Web pages, but you have to dig down through the menus to find them.
 Start with “SUN involved” images, then look for image su08032 on “Sun distortion page 2”.
 Or go to “Solar sequence page 2” and pick sunseq15.
 Because the duct was of finite length, the Sun eventually appears (seen through the far end of the duct) in the blank strip as a very dim, red image.
+In such cases, the duct is often described as “leaky”.

 However, ducted sunsets present complex phenomena that are not easily explained by means of ray diagrams alone.
 I find it more useful to look at their transfer curves to understand them.
 The transfer curves used to explain the sub-duct flash are particularly interesting.